 Because I want to help millions of people avoid the stigma, hellish suffering, and wasted time that I endured after a mental illness diagnosis.

-In 1998, I was diagnosed bipolar 1 - allegedly incurable.
+When I was 35 years old, I was diagnosed with a mental health condition, allegedly incurable.
 I spent the next 10 years toxically overmedicated, and suffered through a fog of depression and fear.
 Every facet of my life - health, happiness, family, career and finance - went backwards.

 But I recovered, and here's what I learned - 4 keys to recovering and restoring your mental wellness: